r01k/ha_sunsa/README.md

   This is expected as per the polling interval of 20 seconds recommended by Sunsa.
 The delay should be at most 20 seconds.
 Note that all cloud-polling integrations present some delay.
-- *The temperature reported by the wand is wrong.*

-  This is an issue being investigated by Sunsa.
-They plan on rolling out a firmware update that will add a configurable temperature sensor offset to permit manual adjustments.
-- *The light sensor of the wands is not added to Home Assistant.*

-  For now the light sensor has not been activated by Sunsa in the wands equipped with it.
-  The sensor will be turned on with upcoming firmware.

 ## Troubleshooting
 ---